-Note that as of 2019 some states have enacted laws prohibiting, with certain exceptions, the download of data from event data recorders without the permission of the vehicle owner.
+Note that as of 2019, some states have enacted laws prohibiting (with certain exceptions) the download of data from EDRs without the permission of the vehicle owner.

-Onboard video from dash cameras: Some drivers use dash cam recorders that may show the speed of the vehicle at the time of the crash.
+Onboard video from dash cameras: Some drivers use dashcam recorders that may show the speed of the vehicle at the time of the crash.
 This is still somewhat rare with private individuals, but more and more commercial vehicles and trucking companies are using dash cameras.

-Eyewitnesses: Although the Georgia Court of Appeals in Brown v.
-Dekalb County recently ruled that a lay witness may not give an opinion about speed based solely on her perception of how the impact felt, it has long been the Rule in Georgia that an eyewitness can give an opinion that a car or truck was speeding, provided a proper foundation is laid.
+Eyewitnesses: The Georgia Court of Appeals in Brown v.
+Dekalb County recently ruled that a lay witness may not give an opinion about speed based solely on the However, it has long been the rule in Georgia that an eyewitness can give an opinion that a car or truck was speeding, provided a proper foundation is laid.

 Compensation for Georgia Speeding Accident Victims

-When a speeding driver causes a car accident, he or she may be liable to the victim(s) for all harms — medical and financial — drivers or passengers suffer because of that driver’s decisions.
+When a speeding driver causes a car accident, they may be liable to the victim(s) for all harms — medical and financial — drivers or passengers suffered because of that driver’s decisions.

 The Atlanta speeding accident lawyers at The Millar Law Firm stand up for those who have been injured through no fault of their own in Georgia car accidents.